-Niël Jonker, born in 1971, is a sculptor who paints prolifically and trains artisan bakers from his home studio in Baardskeerdersbos.
+Niël Jonker, born in 1971, is a sculptor who paints prolifically and trains artisan bakers from his home studio in the village of Baardskeerdersbos.
 Niël grew up on a farm in the Little Karoo where he developed a close bond with nature and this has informed his working processes and themes as a central concern over time.

 His landscape paintings have mostly been painted in the fields of the Overberg and beneath the coastal mountains of the Strandveld, with painting trips to the Karoo, Namibia and abroad.